open-ephys/ephys-course/source/Materials/exday2TA.rst

 ***********************************************
 We will replace our long wire with a 'headstage'.
 We will use only the most basic part of the headstage, an operational amplifier.

 This is the op-amp you have.
-Make sure you’re looking at the op-amp (LM358P), not the instrumentation amp (AD622).
-The op-amp should say ‘LM358’ on it.
+Make sure you’re looking at the op-amp (AS358P), not the instrumentation amp.

 .. image:: ../_static/images/EEA/eea_fig-41.png
   :align: center